Self-service kiosks can be found at 16 of the 23 full-service E-Check locations. Click here for more information and locations.

-Motorists are eligible to receive one of two types of waivers, depending on the results of repairs performed on failing vehicles.
-For information on these waivers, please go to our page on Waivers, Extensions and Exemptions.
+Motorists are eligible to receive a waiver if $300 in emissions repairs are performed on the failing vehicles.
+For information on the waiver process, please go to our page on Waivers, Extensions and Exemptions.

 Automobile emissions testing is required in all or part of 33 states to help maintain the federal air quality standard.
 Areas that were in moderate non-attainment or worse for ozone in 1990 are included in Ohio's E-Check program.
 These areas include the metropolitan statistical areas of Cleveland/Akron.
 These areas need to reduce ozone air pollution in order to maintain healthy air quality and to accommodate economic growth.
 E-Check complements industrial controls in these areas to maintain healthy air quality.
 Without E-Check, additional requirements could be imposed on industry, limiting the area's ability to attract new jobs and broaden the tax base.

 Ohio EPA does not have the authority to implement or require testing of vehicles registered outside the seven counties.
 Ohio's legislators did not give Ohio EPA the authority to implement an automobile emissions testing program in all Ohio counties.

 It is true, an automobile manufactured in 2000 runs more cleanly than the new vehicles of 1970.
 Automobile manufacturers have complied with more stringent emissions standards set by the federal government each year.
 New emissions devices combined with unleaded fuel have improved auto emissions during the past 27 years; however, manufacturers still have no control over routine maintenance of a vehicle once it leaves a showroom.